Simplifying Domain Configuration

 The Approach

+The key was to reduce cognitive load.
+I divided the flow into three distinct steps: adding a domain, validating ownership, and pointing the domain to the apps.
 This ensured that users only had to focus on one action at a time.
 Each step was framed in plain language and anchored by a clear goal.

 Usability testing on low-fidelity mockups revealed that some users were unfamiliar with SSL certificates but reacted well to the word security.
 That insight informed a critical shift.
 Instead of "SSL certificate," we told users: "A security certificate was issued for this domain.
 This certificate will expire in 72 hours.
 Follow the next steps to complete the setup before expiration."